kylerbrown/lbl/README.md

 A python library for reading/writing and manipulating lbl files.
 Lbl files are represented within python as a numpy record array with fields 'name', 'start', and 'stop'.
+This format is useful for writing data to the [arf](https://github.com/dmeliza/arf) file format.

 Typical usage:
 ---------------